ivankovic/homepage/content/marko/blog/we-need-to-learn-how-llms-fail.en.md

 ---
 draft: true
 title: "We need to learn how LLMs fail"
-description: "Lessons learned from 6 years of managing projects that use LLMs for their core functionality."
+description: "Lessons about failure from 6 years of managing projects that use LLMs."
 date: "2025-02-16"
 keywords: [ "software engineering management", "llms", "large language models", "software management", "failure analysis", "how LLMs fail"]
 layout: "blogpost"